Welcome to Argentine Tango Classes at Toronto Dance Spot

 Thursdays: 8:00 – 8:30PM Practice, 8:30 – 9:30PM Group class

 Argentine Tango and other forms of Tango

-When thinking about Argentine Tango we usually envision a sharply dressed couple doing mysteriously looking things with their legs to “Hernando’s Hideaway” or some other piece of quintessential Tango music.
-This visual in our head often has to do with red high heels, fishnet stockings, pinstripe suits, hats and dramatic suggestive poses.
+When thinking about Argentine Tango we usually envision a sharply dressed couple doing mysterious things with their legs to “Hernando’s Hideaway” or some other piece of quintessential Tango music.
+We imagine red stilettos, fishnet stockings, pinstripe suits, hats and dramatic suggestive poses.

-But Argentine Tango does not only mean poster like scenes taken straight from Buenos Eire’s stage productions.
+Argentine Tango doesn’t mean only poster like scenes taken straight from Buenos Aire’s stage productions.
 It also means social experience, camaraderie among students, improving ones physical appearance, improving fitness level and coordination, overcoming ones’ inhibitions.
-It’s addictive in it’s ability to transport you into a “head space” where you forget about the outside world and can relax and unwind.
+It’s addictive in it’s ability to transport you into a magic “head space” where you forget about the outside world, relax and unwind.

-Argentine Tango means regular dance classes, the Practicas, devoted to practicing with your partner what you have learned, occasional workshops and last but not least: Milongas: events for which you get to dress up to dance different types of Tango with others like yourself – hooked on that once “Forbidden Dance”
+Argentine Tango means regular group and private dance classes, the “Practicas“, devoted to practicing what you have learned with your partner, occasional workshops and last but not least: Milongas.
+Milongas are dance evenings, events for which you get to dress up to dance different types of Tango with others like yourself – hooked on what used to be at some point in time – a “Forbidden Dance”

 There are several styles of Tango.
 Here we have a short description of main ones.

 A competition style of Tango dancing, strongly influenced by other ballroom dances like Slow Waltz or International Foxtrot (Slowfox), with their particular competition technique and ballroom dancers body position.
 International Tango focuses on dynamic traveling around the dance floor, spectacular showy figures and sharp head movements.
 It tends to be performed almost exclusively to orchestral strict tempo music at around 125 bits per minute.